NLnetLabs/krill-manual/source/parent-interactions.rst

 a public rsync and web server running at all times to make your certificate and ROAs available to the world.

-Of the five RIRs, APNIC and ARIN currently offer RPKI publication as a service for their members, upon request.
-Most other RIRs have it on their roadmap.
+Of the five RIRs, RIPE NCC, APNIC and ARIN currently offer RPKI publication as a service for their members.
+Note that the RIPE NCC lets you provision multiple repositories.
+This way you can delegate resources to other business units or customers who in turn run their own CA, who can also publish in the RIPE NCC repository instead of having to run their own.

 NIC.br, the Brazilian NIR, provides an RPKI repository server for their members as well.
 If you need to publish your certificate and ROAs yourself, follow the steps described in the :ref:`doc_krill_publication_server` section.

 .. _member_portals: